 - Galvanized iron pipes, also called galvanized pipes, are actually steel pipes coated with a layer of zinc.
 The zinc was added to extend the life of the pipe but it contained lead and other metals.
-These pipes were commonly installed in homes built in Seattle before the 1960’s.
+These pipes were commonly installed in homes built in Seattle before 1970.

 - Corrosion and lead are the main concerns with galvanized pipes.
 Lead can also be found in the connections to the city’s lead pipes in the street.

-- As pipes corrode over time, rust debris forms and reduces the diameter of the pipe.
-This can reduce the water flow to your fixtures, and can create water quality issues.
+- As pipes corrode over time, rust debris forms and reduce the diameter of the pipe.
+This can reduce the water flow to your fixtures and can create water quality issues.
 In addition, the corrosion can cause galvanized pipes to leak and can cause water damage to your property.